quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Integrity Protection of the Wire Image {#wire-integrity}

-As soon as the cryptographic context is established, all information in the QUIC header, including information exposed in the packet header, is integrity protected.
+As soon as the cryptographic context is established, all information in the QUIC header, including exposed information, is integrity protected.
 Further, information that was sent and exposed in handshake packets sent before the cryptographic context was established are validated later during the cryptographic handshake.
 Therefore, devices on path cannot alter any